Get Clients Online

 Secondly, there are a ton of freelancers, VAs, agencies and other professionals who can help build a site in WordPress for you if you need help.
 The choices are much more restricted when it comes to other systems.

-For my main site here, I use the free Independent Publisher theme for the blog side of the site.
-It's a nice, clean single column layout where all the emphasis is on the content rather than flashy widgets and sidebars.
+For my main site here, I use the Astro Theme from Themeforest for the blog side of the site.
+It's a beautiful, clean single column layout where all the emphasis is on the content rather than flashy widgets and sidebars.
 I then built my homepage and other landing pages on my site using Thrive Landing Pages.

 In fact, if you get my Client Winning Websites course you not only get tutorials teaching you how to build a website like mine, you get all the key page templates you can just load up into Thrive Landing pages and tweak to make them your own.